 Product Managers play a key role in companies and teams.
 The need for Product Managers to wear multiple hats is something that’s widely talked about.
 In this article I want to throw some light on a specific aspect of being a Product Manager – the element of design.
 I believe that as Product Managers, you are Designers first.

 I’m not attempting to disrupt your role or responsibilities.
 I hope to bring about a change in the way you think about yourself and your job as a Product Manager.
 Striking a connection with design, I hope this article will offer you fresh perspectives to think of yourself as a Product Manager.

 Who is a designer?
-Like I had briefly mentioned in one of my earlier articles, we humans are designers first.
+We humans are designers first.
 Thinking is a fundamental human skill, and it just so happens that most of us lose a good bunch of these skills as we grow up.
 Here’s a quick sketchnote.

 In spite of losing some of these design skills as we grow up, we continue to serve and exist as designers in everything we do in daily life.
 Some classic examples of activities we do everyday as designers are: